54yyyu/code-mcp/README.md

-# DevTerminal MCP
+# Open Claude Code

 A secure and professional development terminal for executing commands, managing files, and interacting with Git repositories within defined project boundaries.

 ## Overview

-DevTerminal MCP is a Python-based tool that provides a controlled environment for executing commands and managing files within a project directory.
+Open Claude Code is a Python-based tool that provides a controlled environment for executing commands and managing files within a project directory.
 It enforces security boundaries to prevent access outside the specified project root, making it suitable for integration with AI assistants or other automated systems.

 ## Features